 Use These 30+ Phrases To Disarm A Narcissist When You Can’t Avoid Them

+Going no-contact isn’t an option for everyone, but you don’t have to let them push you around either.

-Interacting with a narcissist can feel like a losing battle.
-When someone is thoroughly convinced that they’re always the victim and blames you for everything — while maintaining that they’re smarter than everyone else — it’s hard to know how to respond to their accusations and other lies.
+Interacting with a narcissist can feel like a losing battle — even seeing their name pop up in your text notifications can spike your anxiety.
+When someone is thoroughly convinced that they’re always the victim and blames you for everything, it’s hard to know how to respond to their accusations and other lies.
 The situation’s complexity is especially salient since a narcissist can and will hold anything you say against you, making it critical to proceed with caution.
 But wouldn’t it be nice to have a handful of phrases to disarm a narcissist in your back pocket the next time you can’t avoid a run-in with this toxic type?

 When figuring out how to deal with a narcissist, it’s also crucial to remember that they’re masters of manipulation.
-If you have buttons, they’re going to know what they are and how to find (and push) them.
+If you have buttons, they’re going to know what they are and how to push them.
 In many cases, it’s best not to engage with a narcissist and their toxic behavior at all, opting instead to walk away from the situation.

-But that’s not always possible, and a response is necessary.
+But that’s not always possible; sometimes a response is necessary.
 To help you get through those situations, here are some key things to keep in mind when dealing with these personalities — including phrases to disarm a narcissist.

-How to Handle Confrontations With a Narcissist
+How To Handle Confrontations With A Narcissist

-Scary Mommy reached out to licensed mental health counselor Mary Joye, M.A., P.A., LMHC, for expert insight, and Joye acknowledged that it’s important to know “how to navigate a narcissist when you can’t go no-contact, and there are many times when you can’t.”
-The secret, she told us, is “in benign statements.”
+Scary Mommy reached out to licensed mental health counselor Mary Joye, M.A., P.A., LMHC, for expert insight, and Joye acknowledged that it’s important to know how to navigate talking to a narcissist when you can’t go no-contact — sometimes that’s simply not an option.
+The secret, she told us, is in “benign statements.”

 Essentially, you don’t want to ask them questions.
 Why?
 “When you ask a narcissist questions, it may lead to some version of it being your fault.
 For example, ‘Why are you so mean?’ to a narcissist could come back to you as ‘because you make me mean,’” Joye explained, adding, “It’s better to make statements such as ‘You’re being very difficult, and I can’t tolerate it.’
 No matter what the narcissist says, walk away and don’t engage much in conversation.
 It gives them too much ammunition.”